How to Connect Contact Form 7 to Google Sheets

 TL;DR

-SheetLinkWP offers a direct alternative.
-It connects CF7 to Google Sheets through a lightweight Apps Script webhook - no middleware, no OAuth tokens stored in your database, and no per-submission fees.
-This guide walks through the complete setup.
+SheetLinkWP takes a different approach.
+It connects CF7 directly to Google Sheets through a lightweight Apps Script webhook - no middleware, no OAuth tokens stored in your WordPress database, and no per-submission fees.
+Your form data flows from CF7 straight into a spreadsheet you own.
+This guide walks through the complete setup, explains the CF7-specific quirks (form tag syntax, special mail tags, acceptance fields, conditional fields), and shows the real-world configurations CF7 users actually need.

 What You Need